 Many of you know I have been researching the Black Hawk War of Utah for over a decade now.
 And much of what I have found I have published here on our website.
 And what I feel I should address in this letter is the number of times I have made changes to what I have written, sometimes daily.
-And last year I made a major change when I moved from the Ute's being the Indian tribe in the Black Hawk War to it being the Timpanogos Tribe.
+And last year I made a major change when I moved from the Ute's being the Indian tribe in the Black Hawk War to it being the Timpanogos Nation.
 Which I am certain many of my readers began to question my credibility, while many others congradualted me.
 And so I offer a long overdue explanation I hope will at least explain what's going on.

 To begin with the history of Utah when it comes to the Indian peoples and the Mormons is very confusing even for the most educated, and for the novice it's impossible to understand.
 For example, we see there being so many different chiefs and sub chiefs, and all the different bands and tribes, while in one account Walkara is a Ute, in another he's Timpanogos, there's is no end to the contradictions and misinterpretations.
 And quite frankly I got to a point where nothing made any sense to me anymore as I struggled to get to the truth.
 The more I read and researched archives the greater my confusion became, and the more questions I had.
 Then when I began to speak with the Ute tribe and people therein, things got even worse because even they contradicted themselves and many told me they simply don't know their history.
 The reasons for their confusion comes as no surprise as they were forced into the public school system that taught them only the white-man's version.
 In other words their history was kept from them.
 At least that was what I was told.
 Since I have found out that those Utes who do understand their history for political reasons aren't saying anything.

 Still I have persisted seeing even a greater need to find the truth both for Indian and non-Indian alike.
-The greatest breakthrough came when I met Mary Meyer Chief Executive of the Timpanogos Tribe.
+The greatest breakthrough came when I met Mary Meyer Chief Executive of the Timpanogos Nation.
 Mary had been following my website and contacted me.
 We met at a mutual friends home in Salt Lake.
-Mary had a stack of documents with her that day, and by the following day she had convinced me that it was the Timpanogos Tribe I should be researching regarding the Black Hawk War, not the Ute.
+Mary had a stack of documents with her that day, and by the following day she had convinced me that it was the Timpanogos Nation I should be researching regarding the Black Hawk War, not the Ute.
 When Mary proved she was the direct descendent of Arropeen who was the brother of Walkara, Sowiette, Sanpitch, Ammon, Tobia (Tabby), and Grospeen Mary had my full attention.
 Unlike the Ute Tribe, Mary could explain who the descendents of these powerful leaders are.
-Clearly the Timpanogos Tribe know their history well.
+Clearly the Timpanogos Nation know their history well.